 Biscotti and I go way back.
 We met inside a rustic Italian farmhouse just outside of Pisa many years ago.
-The terrible October wind was howling as only the Tuscan wind can, and I’d just finished a long, extravagant meal with new friends.
-I’d arrived in Italy just two months earlier, and was young and giddy with naïveté.
-So, when the dessert tray was presented I tried hard to conceal my excitement.
+The terrible October wind was howling as only the Tuscan wind can, and I’d just finished a long extravagant meal with new friends.
+I had arrived in Italy just two months earlier and was young and giddy with naïveté.
+So, when the dessert tray was presented, I tried hard to conceal my excitement.

 So I came up with these Gluten-Free Double Chocolate Biscotti to please everyone.
-I use Arrowhead Mills gluten-free baking mix because it’s free of both nuts and gluten, though any gluten-free mix should work.
-The kids love the rich, chocolaty flavor, perfect for dipping in a glass of milk, and adults appreciate the subtle hint of anise and coffee.
-Simply the perfect cookie.
+I use Arrowhead Mills’ gluten-free baking mix because it’s free of both nuts and gluten.
+Nonetheless, any gluten-free mix should work just fine.
+The kids love the rich, chocolaty flavor, perfect for dipping in a glass of milk, and the adults appreciate the subtle hint of anise and coffee.

-2 cups Arrowhead Mills gluten free all purpose baking mix
+2 cups Arrowhead Mills gluten-free all-purpose baking mix

-1/4 cup gluten free cocoa powder
+1/4 cup gluten-free cocoa powder

 1 1/2 tsp baking powder